 What if you can’t make it one week?
+Does it matter?
 Can you attend a different session to make up for it if you want?

 For example, we’ve tried to make this as easy as possible for people.
 We’re term time only, so parents don’t feel like they’re missing out if they go on holiday out of term time.

 Plus, in our more established areas, we run several weekly sessions and teach the same thing at all of them.
 So if you miss a session because of childcare or work or illness, you’re welcome to just attend another session that week.

 Most importantly we finish a week early in December to make room for our Christmas party! 🎄🎉

 For other choirs, if they're working towards a big show or concert, then you might have to guarantee your attendance so that you're up to speed.

 Check out that the choir is going to fit in with your life schedule!
 Remember, choir is for fun, not to add stress to your plate!

 What do they charge?
 How often?
 Are there different payment options?
 Can you cancel?
 What makes them worth that price?